The Safari browser on iPhone and iPad offers an option to switch to reader mode for the text to be displayed in a simplified format.

 You can customize the background color, font, and text size in reader-view mode.

 In this guide, we have shared the steps to enable the reading view in Apple Safari on iPhone and iPad.

 Enabling the Reader View in Safari on iPhone

-You can easily enable the reader simplified view in the Safari browser on iPhone or iPad with a single tap on the Show Reader View within the URL bar.
-Here are the steps to enable the readers:
+You can easily enable the reader’s view with a single tap on the Show Reader View within the URL bar.
+Here are the steps to enable:

 - Launch the Safari app on iPhone or iPad.

 - Open the website URL that you want to request to show the reader view